 Award highlights Kunze’s work on Women’s Suffrage Centennial Commission, COVID relief

-Ohio Humanities honored State Senator Stephanie Kunze today with the inaugural Humanities Hero award, presented annually for outstanding effort to promote the public humanities in Ohio.
+Ohio Humanities honored State Senator Stephanie Kunze today with the inaugural Humanities Hero award, presented for outstanding effort to promote the public humanities in Ohio.
 The award recognizes Senator Kunze for her leadership on the Ohio Women’s Suffrage Centennial Commission and in securing relief funding for cultural institutions across the state that faced financial hardship due to the COVID-19 pandemic.

 “Ohio Humanities is grateful to Senator Stephanie Kunze for the work she has done to elevate the public humanities in Ohio.
 Her leadership ensured the viability of the Ohio Women’s Suffrage Centennial Commission, and she was instrumental in securing relief funding for cultural institutions across Ohio that faced financial hardship due to the COVID-19 pandemic,” said Ohio Humanities Executive Director Rebecca Brown Asmo.
 “Senator Kunze’s tireless leadership has strengthened the cultural sector in our state, giving Ohioans access to the stories and experiences that will help them better understand each other.”